-Is it safe to get a COVID-19 vaccine and flu shot at the same time?
+Is it safe to get the Omicron booster and flu shot at the same time?

-Yes.
-When the COVID-19 vaccines were first granted emergency use authorization, the CDC recommended waiting 14 days between getting that and any other vaccine, says Thomas Russo, M.D., professor and chief of infectious disease at the University at Buffalo in New York.
+When the COVID-19 vaccines were first granted emergency use authorization (EUA), the CDC recommended waiting 14 days between getting that and any other vaccine, says Thomas Russo, M.D., professor and chief of infectious disease at the University at Buffalo in New York.
 This was in order to make sure both vaccines would be effective and to minimize side effects.
 But the CDC now says that it’s OK to get a COVID-19 vaccine and other vaccines in the same visit.
-“Experience with other vaccines has shown that the way our bodies develop protection, known as an immune response, after getting vaccinated and possible side effects of vaccines are generally the same when given alone or with other vaccines,” the CDC says online.

-But is it a good idea to get the flu and COVID-19 vaccines at once?
+But is it a good idea to get the flu vaccine and Omicron booster at once?

 Again, the CDC says you’re perfectly fine to go this route.
 But doctors say you might want to consider a few things before you roll up both sleeves at once.